Title

 Description

-This letter dated August 5, 1947, from United States Senator William Langer to Harris Grotte acknowledges the receipt of Grotte’s recent letter concerning the trouble Grotte and his neighbors are having with stray horses in their fields.
-The letter states that if Grotte’s fences are being deliberately cut, he should contact the sheriff to make an investigation.
-The letter states that Langer is contacting the Indian agency at Elbowoods to see if there is anything that can be done to keep these horses out of Grotte’s fields.
-The letter concludes with Langer saying he will get in touch with Grotte as soon as he hears from the Superintendent.
+This letter dated August 5, 1947, from United States Senator William Langer to Harris Grotte acknowledges receipt of Grotte’s recent letter concerning trouble Grotte and his neighbors are having with stray horses in their fields.
+Langer writes that if Grotte’s fences are being deliberately cut, Grotte should ask the sheriff to make an investigation.
+Langer pledges to take the matter up with the Indian agency at Elbowoods to see if there is anything that can be done to keep these horses out of Grotte’s fields.
+Langer promises to get in touch with Grotte as soon as he hears from the Superintendent.

 See also:

-Letter from Senator Langer to Ben Reifel Regarding Trouble from Indian Horses, August 6 1947
+Letter from Senator Langer to Ben Reifel Regarding Trouble with Stray Horses, August 6, 1947

 Date of Work